Tellesy/Nexus.Lite/README.md

 Special Thanks
 --------------

-A special thank you to Naser Alagory for Wahda bank for sharing the specifications for this project.
+A special thank you to:
+- **Naser Alagory** from Wahda Bank, for sharing the project specifications.
+- **Esra Endisha**, Product Owner of LYPay, for her support and assistance with Flexcube CBS.
 Happy coding!